 "Red eye" is a common eye problem

-The "red eye" is one of the most common eye problems for which people visit their general practitioner.
+The "red eye" is one of the most common eye problems for which people visit a doctor.
 A description of symptoms and an eye examination by the doctor will usually suggest the cause:

 - Pus containing discharge usually indicates that there is bacterial infection